KinRap/GenerativeAIForTechWriters/Docs/GoogleGemini.md

 ### Plan ###

 We can use Google Gemini for free.
-But there are paid Google products that offer access to Gemini's functionalities:
+But there are [paid Google products that offer access to Gemini's functionalities, like [Google Workspace](https://workspace.google.com/pricing) or [Gemini Code Assist](https://cloud.google.com/products/gemini/code-assist?hl=pl):

 ![Google Workspace Pricing](../Images/GoogleGeminiPlan.png)